 In our thirties and forties our body and brain are still in great shape but we are now developing wisdom.
 We may have the joy of children, and money may not be quite the worry it was when we were young.

 But there comes a time when growing old starts to have negative effects.

 At fifty onwards things start to decline.
 We cannot do the physical things we could when we were in our twenties and thirties.
 We suffer more aches and pains.
 Hair loss, gum disease, sagging skin, poor eye sight, forgetfulness and increasing body fat are just a few of the things that we may have to endure once we pass our fifth decade.

 Our fantastic youth has gone.
 But why does this happen?

 For centuries people have wondered how it is that our bodies grow and develop from a tiny fertilized egg, to a newborn baby, to a young child, then a teenager and, finally, an adult.
 A huge number of very complex changes within our bodies must happen perfectly in order to achieve this.

 Once we grow into our adult perfection, why can’t we just stay there?
 Why do we have to age?
 And can we stop it?

 Doctors and scientists have always seen aging as a natural process.
 Every thing on earth grows old and dies.
 That’s the way it is and nothing can be done about it, so why investigate it.

-However science and medicine has proved that our lives can be prolong.
+However, science and medicine has proved that our lives can be prolonged.
 With new drug treatments and a greater awareness of the things that harm us and what we can do for ourselves to improve our lives, in the food we eat and the exercise we do, people in the western world are living longer than ever before.

 If we are able to slow down the rate we age, will our lives be better?